 Going bald can be daunting and requires you taking control of your hair loss.
-The bald and beard look can be your way to take back that control and give your style a major upgrade.

 With the proper guidance, a new look is easy to achieve and maintain.
 Keep reading to find your new style.

 How to Look Good Bald with a Beard?

 Many men lose their hair as they approach their 20s, 30s and 40s.
 While this process can be devastating, it doesn’t have to define you and is a great opportunity to upgrade your style with a beard.

 Looking good is easy with a few tips:

 - Let’s start by growing the beard out.

 - Always keep your clean, neat and trimmed.

 - Keep your style on point.
 That means dressing well at all times.

 - Wear cologne.
 Seem obvious most men don’t.